 Are you ready to complete your BSN degree?
 The BSN for RN program at Resurrection University is a bachelor’s degree program uniquely designed for the associate degree and diploma prepared registered nurse who wants to extend his or her knowledge and skills.
-Taught by full-time faculty members who mentor you every step of the way, ResU’s student-centered teaching methods use adult learning principles specifically designed for students who have been away from the classroom for a while.
+Taught by full-time faculty members who mentor you every step of the way, ResU’s teaching methods use adult learning principles specifically designed for students who have been away from the classroom for a while.

 ResU’s BSN for RN program is as unique as you are.